7 Exercises To Do Everyday To Stay In Shape (Easy To Remember)

 Be mindful of your limits

-7 simple yet effective workouts to do every day
+7 simple yet effective exercises to do every day

 Muscles worked: lower back, quads, and core.